Non-profit organization laws in the U.S.: Differing requirements at the state and federal levels

 states that United States non-profit laws relate to taxation, not just activities that benefit the public.
-Most States require the Federal tax exemption approval via a"determination letter" to apply to become State tax exempt.
+Most States require the Federal tax exemption approval via a "determination letter" to apply to become State tax exempt.
 The steps required to become a nonprofit include applying for tax-exempt status.
-If States are not requiring the "determination letter" from the IRS to grant non-profit tax exemption to organizations, on a State level, claiming non-profit status without that Federal approval, then they are actually violated Federal United States Nonprofit Laws.
-Many States lawmakers do not have knowledge of these facts and therefore do not realize they are non-compliant.
+If States do not require the "determination letter" from the IRS to grant non-profit tax exemption to organizations, on a State level, claiming non-profit status without that Federal approval, then they have actually violated Federal United States Nonprofit Laws.
+Many State lawmakers do not have knowledge of these facts and therefore do not realize they are non-compliant.

 Organization

 Generally, non-profits and people operating non-profits must comply with all of the same laws which would apply to for-profit businesses.
 There are exceptions for taxes (noted above) and some exceptions related to First Amendment concerns, noted below.
 Directors and officers of non-profits owe a fiduciary duty to the non-profit and its beneficiaries similar to the duties owed by directors and officers of for-profit corporations.
 Non-profits can have vicarious liability for injuries caused by their employees or volunteers to third parties, such as by traffic accidents.
 For this reason it is prudent for any non-profit to obtain liability insurance.
 Non-profits which have paid staff must comply with minimum wage laws, and with the requirement in most states to obtain workers compensation insurance.

 Churches and religious non-profits are something of a special case, because the First Amendment to the U.S. Constitution forbids the government making a law "respecting an establishment of religion," and also forbids "prohibiting the free exercise thereof [that is, of religion]."
 The First Amendment originally bound only the U.S. Federal Government, but by incorporation through the 14th Amendment, also binds state and local governments.
 Under the Religious Freedom Restoration Act many generally applicable state laws regarding employment, zoning and the like are relaxed for churches.

 Similarly, some non-profits, as private organizations, are not subject to the anti-discrimination laws which might apply to similar organizations serving the public for profit.

 Charity non-profits face many of the same challenges of corporate governance which face large, publicly traded corporations.
 Fundamentally, the challenges arise from the "agency problem" - the fact that the management which controls the charity is necessarily different from the people who the charity is designed to benefit.
 In a non-profit corporation, the "agency problem" is even more difficult than in the for-profit sector, because the management of a non-profit is not even theoretically subject to removal by the charitable beneficiaries.
 The board of directors of most charities is self-perpetuating, with new members chosen by vote of the existing members.